John McCombe: Huddersfield Town

-Born in Pontefract, West Yorkshire, McCombe joined Huddersfield Town as a trainee, and was converted from playing as a centre forward to become a centre back.
+Born in Pontefract, West Yorkshire, McCombe joined Huddersfield Town as a trainee.
+He was converted from playing as a centre forward to become a centre back.
 He made his first-team debut on 3 May 2003, coming onto the pitch as a late substitute for Jon Stead in a 1–1 draw with Oldham Athletic at Kirklees Stadium.
 Unused in the 2003–04 season, he had to wait until September 2004 for his next first-team appearance.
 He made seven appearances in 2004–05.

 McCombe's only appearances of 2005–06 were against Blackburn Rovers in the League Cup – where he only played because of injuries and suspensions, against Boston United in the Football League Trophy – when manager Peter Jackson rested all his first-team players, and on the last match of the season against Swindon Town.
 In between these appearances he spent February on loan at Torquay United, but did not appear for John Cornforth's struggling team.

 On 15 March 2007, he, along with Hartlepool United's Michael Proctor, agreed to join Boston United on loan.
 However, due to Boston's financial state, Boston chairman Jim Rodwell was unable to sanction the deals.
-He was released by Huddersfield in May 2007, and two months later he signed for Hereford United, ending his eleven-year association with the club.
+Huddersfield released him in May 2007, and two months later he signed for Hereford United, ending his eleven-year association with the club.

 Hereford United

-He began 2007–08 as third-choice centre back, but an injury to Dean Beckwith gave McCombe his chance.
+He began 2007–08 as third-choice centre-back, but an injury to Dean Beckwith gave McCombe his chance.
 He turned in a number of impressive performances, preserving Hereford's unbeaten record and scoring his first professional goal from a Kris Taylor cross in a 2–0 FA Cup victory against Hartlepool United.
 McCombe made 27 league appearances as Hereford gained promotion from League Two, but was dropped for the run-in, in favour of Karl Broadhurst.
 This coincided with McCombe's mistake in a key fixture against Chester City when he conceded a penalty kick in the last minute for handball, which enabled Chester to draw the match 2–2.
-He was to make only one more appearance for the club, as a second-half substitute on the final day of the season.
+He made only one more appearance for the club, as a second-half substitute on the final day of the season.
 In May 2008, manager and chairman Graham Turner confirmed that out-of-contract McCombe would not be offered a new deal.